 Travel / Border crossing / Commuting

-Persons who have been in a risk area for less than 48 hours (see § 4 CoronaVO EQT) are exempt from mandatory quarantine and testing.
-Since October 17, 2020, there are also exceptions for short stays of less than 24 hours for persons from border regions in Baden-Württemberg, including work-related entries from the risk area (e.g. commuters).
+Since October 17, 2020, there have also been exceptions to the quarantine and testing requirement for short stays of less than 24 hours in Baden-Württemberg by persons from the border regions, including work-related entries from the risk area (for example, commuters).

 University day care centers